cbourke/ComputerScienceI/scripts/codepost/readme.md

     udb database on cse-apps
   - Update the `username` and `password` variables

-4. Update the `handinDirectory` and `fileExtensions` variables appropriately for your course if necessary

-5. Update the `instructorNuids` and `graderNuids` lists to include all relevant NUIDs (as strings).
+4. Update the remaining configurations for your course including the `handinDirectory` and `fileExtensions` variables, the group-related variables (if you use canvas groups for group assignments) and the `instructorNuids` and `graderNuids` lists to include all relevant NUIDs (as strings).

 ## Running